As for the menfolk, their high-hat towers of felt beg to be punctured.

 “It didn’t work.
 I made that up, to get you off my neck.”

 “You baffle me, sir.
 At first I thought you used him.
-Quite an addition to your set-up, the no-ears buzzard, theatrical as all get-out.
+Quite an addition to your show, the no-ears buzzard, theatrical as all get-out.
 Now I believe he has you firmly under his thumb.
 And it frightens the bejesus out of me.”

 “Frightens my wife too, the way he leers at her.
 I tolerate that behavior because he is a true clairvoyant, which I, sadly, am not.
 Kelley has the knack and no mistake.
 You have it too.
 Now shut up and concentrate.”